shawnsong/ceph-handbook/README.md

 auth_service_required = cephx
 auth_client_required = cephx
 ```
-Add `osd pool default size = 2` to `ceph.conf` file to indicate there are 2 OSD nodes in the cluster.
+`ceph-mon` in the command is the hostname of the Ceph Monitor node.
+Also, we need to add `osd pool default size = 2` to `ceph.conf` file because we have 2 OSD nodes in the cluster.

-Install Ceph on all nodes.
+Now, install Ceph on all nodes.

 ```shell
 $ ceph-deploy install nod3 node4 ceph-mon